Whooping cough (pertussis)

 Preventing the spread of whooping cough

-Any person with whooping cough should be excluded from child care, kindergarten and school until 5 days after starting treatment, or if not treated, for 3 weeks from the start of symptoms.
+Any person with whooping cough should be excluded from child care, kindergarten, school and work until 5 days after starting treatment, or if not treated, for 3 weeks from the start of symptoms.

 Children who are unwell should not be at child care, kindergarten or school even if they are no longer infectious.
 The teachers are not able to provide the care that sick children need.

-Any children under the age of 7 years who have not been immunised and have been in contact with someone with whooping cough should be excluded from child care, kindergarten or school for 14 days after the contact, or until they have been on antibiotic treatment for at least 5 days.
+Any children who have not been immunised and have been in contact with someone with whooping cough should be excluded from child care, kindergarten or school for 14 days after the contact, or until they have been on antibiotic treatment for at least 5 days.